 Acupuncture involves the insertion of very fine needles through the skin and tissues at specific points on the body.
 There is no injection of any substance and the treatment itself causes minimal discomfort.
 This needling stimulates the body to produce endorphins which attach to opiate receptor sites found throughout the nervous system.
 Endorphins help block pain pathways resulting in relief of pain.
 The World Health Organization has identified the benefits of acupuncture in the treatment of a wide range of medical problems.
+An electrical current can be applied to these needles which is called electroacupuncture and this has been found useful in the treatment of pain.

 Since 1976 a voluminous body of knowledge has been published in scientific journals in both China and the west elucidating some of the mechanisms of action of the needling involved.
 This evidence of the physiological effects of acupuncture has led to a deeper understanding of the complex neurophysiological events which take place when the body has to deal with pain.